2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. Create `CmsService.Show()` to auto apply certain aspects
     1. Possibly auto-include some CSS to make things look right?
 1. Remaining docs for Features released in v15.00
+    1. ✅ Finish API and docs for Logging v15.01
     1. ⏳ Ability to import apps from folder directly (patrons)
     1. ⏳ Documentation for google translate (how the fields are selected, how to activate, etc.)
 1. Blazor / Oqtane